ovh/docs/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_platform/guide.en-ca.md

 > To migrate an MX Plan solution to an Exchange platform, please follow our guide on [Migrating an MX Plan email address to an Exchange account](/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_control_panel) .
 >

-**This guide explains how to migrate email addresses from one Exchange platform to another Exchange platform or MXplan.**
+**This guide explains how to migrate email addresses from one Exchange platform to another Exchange platform or MX Plan.**

 ## Requirements